la2050/archive/_projects/2015/green-commuter-la2050.md

   reduce commuting costs, Green Commuter will utilize a fleet of electric vehicles to provide a combined service of vanpool, car sharing, and fleet replacement.
-'In one to three sentences, please describe your proposal.': >- Green Commuter emphasizes sustainability and maximizing the efficiency of the existing transportation network at a human scale.
-This proposal expands the upcoming launch of our pilot programs offering complete car sharing and vanpooling services using the latest technology and zero-emission vehicles (ZEVs) to facilitate travel across the greater LA area.
-We offer the most comprehensive program to reduce greenhouse gas emissions and traffic congestion, all while reducing commuting costs.
 Where will you be working?:
   - Central LA
   - East LA